 These are very nice, low-profile cranks, using the classic 110/74 mm bolt circle.
 An excellent choice for touring applications.

-The XD500 has aluminum outer & middle rings with pins/ramps to facilitate shifting.
+The XDT has aluminum rings with pins/ramps to facilitate shifting.

 This site also features many